jonasesser/athena-multiview-test/README.md

 -> The left pages closes, the other will be refreshed and the timer starts again from 0 seconds

-3. Optional: Close the second page by open Inventory first

 Expected behaviour:

 1. Page on the right side does not refresh